-Knowing the advantages and disadvantages of an electric versus a gas chainsaw can assist you with bettering figure out which style is right for you.
+Knowing the advantages and disadvantages of an electric versus a gas chainsaw can help you better figure out which style is right for you.

 Gas Chainsaws Regular Uses